shelleyloosespatience/hanime-scraper/README.md

 # 🍑 Hanime-scraper (best hentai site ngl)

+( This includes the api functions for scraping content from api on demand and is not a standalone scraper but rather a site page )
 A literal full open source website that pulls NSFW content from [Hanime.to](https://hanime.to) and Redgifs via clean proxying and some spicy header tricks.
 Built entirely to stream and browse anime corn like it's Netflix for degenerates.
 You can self-host it on Vercel or any other platform — or just peek the code for the sneaky tricks.